Eloise Lundy Park

 3.3 acres | 1.3 hectares

-The park is situated in an area historically known as "The Bottoms," a low-lying village of homes, businesses, and churches near the Trinity River.
-It developed as an important social center for Black communities west of the Trinity River and is adjacent to the Tenth Street Historic District, one of the few intact Freedmen's Towns remaining in the nation.
+The park sits in what locals historically called "The Bottoms," a vibrant riverside community of homes, businesses, and churches along the Trinity.
+Over time, it evolved into a crucial social hub for Black communities west of the Trinity and sits right beside the Tenth Street Historic District - one of the few Freedmen's Towns that's survived relatively intact across the nation.

 Active Recreation